jimasp/behave-vsc/README.md

 ---
 ## Troubleshooting
 This a pre-release undergoing active development.
-If you used a previous version of this extension, but you have issues with the latest version, then please rollback to the previous version via the vscode uninstall dropdown and raise an [issue](https://github.com/jimasp/behave-vsc/issues).
+If you used a previous version of this extension, but you have issues with the latest version, then please check the [release notes](#release-notes).
+If that does not resolve your issue, then please rollback to the previous working version via the vscode uninstall dropdown and raise an [issue](https://github.com/jimasp/behave-vsc/issues).
 Otherwise:
 - Does your project meet the [Project Requirements](#project-requirements) section above?
 - If you have set the `featuresPath` in extension settings, make sure it matches the paths setting in your behave configuration file.
 - Have you tried _manually_ running the behave command that is logged in the Behave VSC output window?
 - If you are getting different results running all tests vs running a test separately, it's probably down to lack of test isolation.
 - Do you have the correct extension [settings](#extension-settings) for your project?
-Do you have runParallel turned on?
+- Do you have runParallel turned on?
 Try turning it off.
 (Also if you have removed extension settings from your workspace `.vscode/settings.json`, then do you still have any of the extension settings in your user settings json?
 See [here](https://code.visualstudio.com/docs/getstarted/settings#_settings-file-locations) for user settings file locations.)
 - Try temporarily disabling other extensions.